MohammadMaftoun/AutoMLWebApp/README.md

 # 🤖 AutoML & Visualization with Streamlit & PyCaret 📊

 This is a project that allows you to either visualize or automate the machine learning pipeline for a dataset that you have uploaded.
 It is built with [Streamlit](https://streamlit.io/) and [PyCaret](https://pycaret.org/), which makes it easy to use and accessible to all levels of users.
-**Don't forget to change your target column of yor dataset to "Outcome" for better result**
+**Don't forget to change your target column of your dataset to "Outcome" for better result .**
 ## 📋 Getting Started

 1. Clone the repository: